-(b) Consumer collection (allocation)
+(a) Consumer Collection (Allocation)

-Upon adoption of IFRS 15, consumer collection revenue is recognized in the statement of income (loss) and comprehensive income (loss) on an accrual basis in the period in which amounts are charged (refunded) to electricity customers based on an annualized tariff amount, which is the point in time when control of the goods and services passes to the customer.
+Upon adoption of IFRS 15, consumer collection revenue is recognized in the statement of income and comprehensive income on an accrual basis in the period in which amounts are charged (refunded) to electricity customers based on an annualized tariff amount, which is the point in time when control of the goods and services passes to the customer.
 Consumer collection revenue is measured at the fair value of the consideration received or receivable.
 The Corporation has elected to recognize revenue based on amounts invoiced.